Go Fund Yourself

 "Go Fund Yourself" is the first episode in the eighteenth season of the American animated television series South Park.
 The 248th episode of the series overall, it was written and directed by series co-creator Trey Parker.
 The episode premiered on Comedy Central in the United States on September 24, 2014.
 In the episode, Stan, Kyle, Cartman, Kenny, and Butters decide to create a startup company funded through Kickstarter so that they never have to work again.
 While choosing a name, they realize that the Washington Redskins American football team has lost its trademark on "Redskins" because it is racially disparaging to Native Americans, so they decide to use that name for their company.
 The new company receives enough money for the boys to live luxuriously without doing any work, until the football team destroys Kickstarter's servers during a raid, preventing the boys from accessing their startup company page and receiving their money.

 The episode received positive reviews from critics.
-National Football League commissioner Roger Goodell appears as himself via archive sound.
+National Football League (NFL) commissioner Roger Goodell appears as himself via archive sound.

 Plot

 Stan, Kyle, Cartman, Kenny, and Butters decide to leave school and get rich quick by creating a start-up company through crowdfunding website Kickstarter, but have a hard time getting a name that is not already taken.
 When Cartman finds out that the Washington Redskins football team has lost the trademark to their team name, he suggests using it for their company.
-This angers Redskins owner Daniel Snyder, who tries to blackball Cartman.
+This angers Washington team owner Daniel Snyder, who tries to blackball Cartman.
 With ISIS supporting them, Kyle and Stan leave to form their own startup company, which Stan eventually also quits.

 Snyder, increasingly frustrated, asks other NFL owners to use their connections to have Cartman change his company's logo.
 Cartman responds by adding hand-drawn breasts, testicles and a penis to the Redskins logo.
-This leads to Snyder and his team to break into Kickstarter headquarters and burn it to the ground.
+This leads Snyder and his team to break into the Kickstarter headquarters and burn it to the ground.
 Cartman, Kyle, and Stan lose the money from their Kickstarter projects, but reconcile and refurbish their company into a replacement for Kickstarter to make money off their clients.
 Everything goes well for the boys until the Redskins' game against the Dallas Cowboys when Snyder himself is forced to play in place of his disillusioned team and is severely injured.
 Taking pity on the team owner, the townspeople form a mob against the boys' company (including ISIS), threatening to boycott them unless the boys change the name and go back to school.